This is a real estate website but we also want to tell you a little all about the town and history.

 Seligman Arizona known as the “Birthplace of Route 66,” the first trans-continental highway.

-The focus of this website is recreational land, homes, cabins and real estate, mostly 36 acres or more in size.
+We focus on recreational land, homes, cabins and real estate, mostly 36 acres or more in size.
 Most of these properties are in the Juniper Mountains west and southwest of Seligman.
 There are three major developments in the area.
 These are Juniper Mountain Ranches, Shadow Rock Ranch and Sierra Verde Ranch.

-Please see my Frequently Asked Questions (FAQs) to learn more about a “Bug Out Properties” you may find in the area.
+Please see our Frequently Asked Questions (FAQs) to learn more about a “Bug Out Properties” you may find in the area.

 If you have a lot number and want to find it, we made a search page for that.
 This page will allow you to find the geo-coordinates, section-township-range, lot size and even the survey for that Unit and lot.
 I have prepared a page that shows all my listings in a list with pictures of each property.
 Here is an example of the lot search page.